tperry2x-uk/OpenXtalk-IDE-DontPanicEdition/IDE Bundle/Contents/Tools/Documentation/guides/Working with Media.md

 ## Bitmap Images

-LiveCode supports a wide variety of image formats, including the popular PNG and JPEG formats.
+The engine supports a wide variety of image formats, including the popular PNG and JPEG formats.
 PNG images are space efficient and have full support for alpha channels.
 JPEG images are good for displaying photos.
 For more details see the table below.